Improving linear quantile regression for replicated data: Simulations of performance

-We compute the KB estimator \eqref{kb} by using the quantile regression package quantreg (R package version 5.29;//www.r-project.org).
+We compute the KB estimator \eqref{kb} and the WKB estimator \eqref{wkb} by using the quantile regression package quantreg (R package version 5.29; //www.r-project.org).

+Tables~\ref{tab1} and \ref{tab3} show the empirical MSE of the WLS, the KB and the WKB estimators of the two regression parameters, for $\eta_i=1/x_i$ and the specified values of the other parameters, based on 10,000 simulation runs.
+Tables~\ref{tab1} and \ref{tab3} correspond to Gamma distributed and fixed integer covariates, respectively.
+The Cramer-Rao lower bound (CRLB) of the regression coefficients under the chosen simulation model are the same for all quantiles, and are reported only in the case of $\tau=0.5$ to avoid repetition.
+The signal-to-noise ratio (SNR; see page 156 of \cite{Ahmed2019}) for each experimental set-up, which does not depend on $n_1$, is reported below the value of $k$.

-Table~\ref{tab1} shows the empirical MSE of the WLS and KB estimators of the two regression parameters, for $\eta_i=1/x_i$ and the specified values of the other parameters, based on 10,000 simulation runs.
-It can be seen that the empirical MSE of the WLS estimator is generally less than that of the KB estimator.
-The only case where the KB estimator has much smaller MSE than the WLS estimator occurs for the extreme quantiles ($\tau=0.1$ or 0.9) and small sample size, ($n_i=50$ and $k=30$).
-This may be because $n_i=50$ is too small for the estimation of variance of extreme quantiles.
-For $n_i=200$ or higher, the MSE of the WLS estimator is smaller for all the quantiles considered here.
-For $\tau=0.3$, 0.5 and 0.7, the superiority holds for all the sample sizes considered.
-These small sample findings nicely complement the large sample superiority of the WLS estimator over the KB estimator, as described in~Theorem~1.
+It can be seen that the empirical MSE of the WLS and the WKB estimators are generally less than that of the KB estimator in the cases of both discrete and continuous covariates.
+The WLS estimator has larger MSE for the extreme quantiles ($\tau=0.1$ or 0.9) and small sample size ($n_1=$30 and 50 and $k=$10 and 30).
+This may be because $n_1=$30 and 50 are too small for the estimation of variance of extreme quantiles.
+For all other cases (higher sample size, less extreme quantile or both), the WLS and the WKB estimators have comparable MSE that is smaller than that of the KB estimator.
+These small sample findings nicely complement the large sample superiority of the WLS and the WKB estimators over the KB estimator, as described in~Theorem~1 and Remark~2.
+As the sample size increases, MSE of all the estimators reduce.
+The gap between the MSE of WLS and WKB estimators and the CRLB also diminish, beginning with the middle quantiles.

-We now turn to the case $\eta_i=1$ for all $i$, so that the condition of Theorem~2 holds and the two estimators have asymptotically equivalent performance.
-Table~\ref{tab2} shows the empirical MSE of the WLS and the KB estimators of the regression of parameters, based on 10,000 simulation runs, for $\eta_i=1$ and other parameters having specified values as in Table~\ref{tab2}.
-It is found that there is no clear dominance of any one estimator over the other, for any choice of sample size.
-The WLS estimator of $\beta_0$ generally has smaller MSE than the KB estimator, while the KB estimator appears to work better for $\beta_1$.
-Overall, the empirical MSE of two estimators are very close to one another.
+We now turn to the case $\eta_i=1$ for all $i$, so that the condition of Theorem~2 holds and the three estimators have asymptotically equivalent performance.
+Tables~\ref{tab2} and \ref{tab4} show the empirical MSE of the three estimators of the regression parameters based on 10,000 simulation runs, for Gamma distributed and integer covariates, respectively, with other parameters having values specified in the two tables.
+It is found that there is no clear dominance of any one estimator over the others, for any choice of sample size.